A rich agricultural history shapes the landscape of our state.

 A father and his two young sons explore the sights, sounds, and sometimes tastes of North Carolina.
-This time, they head out to the backyard and pitch a tent where precious family memories are made.
+This time, they’re visiting the North Carolina State Fair.

 Watch Look Homeward perform “Heads Hung Tall” and “Motown” in their Chapel Hill dome home.

 Her first hike on the Appalachian Trail took five months; years later, she did it in 46 days.
 A record-setting hiker reflects on what it means when a trail becomes a path for life.

 A century ago, streetcars were more than just a romantic notion.
 They were a reliable way for North Carolinians to get around.

 Or, what ensues when a young family heads for Cherokee.
 In an RV.

 As Joaquin approaches, we talk to a man who made it through a Category 2 storm.